 ETS maintains a desktop support (Client Services) support team dedicated to Foothill College that is located on-site.
 Team members are available on the main campus every day, and on-call as needed with one regularly scheduled day per week at the Sunnyvale Center.
 ETS also provides services such as a help desk, multimedia classroom support team, e-mail administrator, and network team.
-In 2022, ETS resolved more than 5,000 tickets for issues related to computers, email, audio/visual equipment, and more [III.C.3_06].
+In 2022, ETS resolved more than 5,000 tickets for issues related to computers, email, audio/visual equipment, and more, received through its online help desk request process where requests are documented, logged, and reviewed [III.C.3_06].

 ANALYSIS AND EVALUATION The District Technology Plan specifically addresses infrastructure maintenance and security.
-The availability of ETS team members at both the main and center campuses - in conjunction with the ETS online ticketing system and help desk - ensures timely support and resolution of issues.
+The availability of ETS team members at both the main and Sunnyvale center campuses - in conjunction with the ETS online ticketing system and help desk - ensures timely support and resolution of issues.